erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 ### High-Performance:

 #### Performance
+The software's ability to efficiently process data and return results within a specified timeframe:
+- Response Time: The duration it takes for the system to respond to a user query or request after it has been submitted.
+- Data Processing Efficiency: The capability of the system to handle and process large volumes of incoming data swiftly without delays.
+- User Experience: Maintaining optimal performance is crucial for providing a seamless experience for users, enabling them to make timely decisions.

 #### Scalability
 The software should be able to handle increased demands and growth without significant performance degradation.
 It should be designed to scale both horizontally (adding more machines to the system) and vertically (adding more resources to a single machine).